3.9 C

 Historical origins

 The story begins in the early 20th century with Harry Roberts, a Swedish chemist.
-In 1910, Roberts and his father created the must as a non-alcoholic alternative to beer.
-The drink gained significant popularity during Sweden’s alcohol prohibition era.
+In 1910, Roberts and his father created this beverage as a non-alcoholic alternative to beer.
+The drink was intended as an interesting alternative to stronger drinks such as Christmas beer and the like.

 Unique characteristics